markchil/profiletools/docs/source/index.rst

 :py:mod:`profiletools` has been developed and tested on Python 2.7 and scipy 0.14.0.
 It may work just as well on other versions, but has not been tested.

-`profiletools` uses the module `gptools` for GPR.
+:py:mod:`profiletools` uses the module :py:mod:`gptools` for GPR.
 You can find the source at https://github.com/markchil/gptools/ and the documentation at http://gptools.readthedocs.org/

-`profiletools` uses the module `eqtools` for tokamak coordinate transformations.
+:py:mod:`profiletools` uses the module :py:mod:`eqtools` for tokamak coordinate transformations.
 You can find the source at https://github.com/PSFCPlasmaTools/eqtools/ and the documentation at http://eqtools.readthedocs.org/

 If you find this software useful, please be sure to cite it: